 Duluth continued to lead the state in August with $143.16 RevPAR.
 The Duluth market’s year-to-date RevPAR in 2021 measured 54.8% higher than the first eight months of 2020, driven by a 32.7% increase in occupancy in 2021.
 The Duluth and Minnesota North Area markets led the state in occupancy with over a 75% rate.
 The Minneapolis market occupancy notably increased in August by 4.6% compared to July but continues to see the lowest occupancy rate in the state at 42.4%.
 At a 61.7% occupancy rate, the entire Minnesota market narrowed the gap in August with the total United States and only trailed by 1.5%.
 Minnesota outperformed the total United States in August 2021 occupancy percent change from August 2020 at 40.6% compared to 29.7%.
 The hotel market in the month of July 2021 continues to show improvement compared to one year ago.
 Minnesota’s statewide RevPAR of $73.40 in July marked a year-over-year increase of more than 83% against the month of July 2020.
 Year-to-date RevPAR in Minnesota was up from 2020 RevPAR through July by 31.5%.
 National year-to-date RevPAR, by comparison, was up 39.6% through July.

 Duluth continued to lead the state in July with $143.58 RevPAR.
 The Duluth market’s year-to-date RevPAR in 2021 measured 60.5% higher than the first seven months of 2020, driven by a 31.3% increase in occupancy in 2021.
 The Duluth, Minnesota North Area and Mankato markets led the state in occupancy all with over a 70% rate.
 The Minneapolis market occupancy increased this month but continues to see the lowest occupancy rate in the state at 37.8%.
 The occupancy rate for the entire Minnesota market improved in July by 4.3% compared to the month prior.
-At a 63.5% occupancy rate, the entire Minnesota market is closing the gap with the total United States and only trails behind by 6.1%.
-The hotel market in the month of June 2021 showed improvement compared to one year ago.
-Minnesota’s statewide RevPAR of $62.70 in June marked a year-over-year increase of more than 106% against the month of June 2020.
-Year-to-date RevPAR in Minnesota was up from 2020 RevPAR through June by 20.3%.
-National year-to-date RevPAR, by comparison, was up 27.4% through June.
+At a 63.5% occupancy rate, the entire Minnesota market is closing the gap with the total United States and only trails behind by 6.1%. |

 Thanks to our STR Report Sponsor: